Twenty-Third Sunday in Ordinary Time (Year A)

 Reflect, today, upon any wounds you carry within.
 Know that these wounds can become the source of your own holiness and happiness if you let God transform them and if you allow God to fill your heart with love for everyone who has mistreated you.

-Lord, I know that I am called to love my enemies.
+Lord of mercy, I know that I am called to love my enemies.
 I know that I am called to love all those who have mistreated me.
 Help me to surrender to You any feelings of anger or hate and replace those feelings with true charity.
 Jesus, I trust in You.

 Noticing the Sins of Others